 And in Spider-Man 3 Sandman needs to raise money for his sick daughter and turns to a life of crime.
 When he becomes living sand, you'd think he could strike a deal to work off his debt to society for a little government health care.
 It's not like a guy who can meld with sand wouldn't come in handy in any ongoing warzones.
 Instead, he simply robs banks.

-In The Prestige, Nicolas Tesla tries to invent a teleportation machine for Robert Angier to use in his magic shows.
+In The Prestige, Nikola Tesla tries to invent a teleportation machine for Robert Angier to use in his magic shows.
 The problem was, the machine ended up copying things instead of teleporting them.
 But Angier still used the machine to perform his magic trick, creating copies of himself so that it appeared as though he was teleporting across long distances.
 Angiers could become the richest man in the world almost overnight by copying valuable objects with the machine, but he's already a wealthy gentleman who is more interested in magic than riches.
 He could also do things like completely end world hunger by copying food and so forth, but his obsession to out-do his magical rival blinds him to all other goals.

 In Street Fighter, M. Bison is the dictator of some tiny southeastern Asian country, but somehow has developed both super-soldier biochemical engineering, as well as hover boots, with which he wants to use to conquer the world.
 He could probably become the de facto ruler of the world just by marketing those two bits of technology.

 Teenage Mutant Ninja Turtles (2014)'s Eric Sacks finds a mutagen that can, theoretically, allow a person to regenerate cellular damage.
 He could be the wealthiest pharmaceutical supplier in the world without causing the death of millions, and without risking arrest or worse in the process, but then the plot would have nowhere to go.